cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 # Overview

-Once a Deployment is created, a process is required to perform the actual application's manifestation in your chosen environment.
+Once a [Deployment is created](getting-started-create-deployment.html), a process is required to perform the actual application's manifestation in your chosen environment.
 This process is called a Workflow.

 A Workflow is a Python code which describes the flow of performing differnet actions on your deployment.

-The first workflow a user will stumble upon is called the Install Workflow and is the default workflow provided by Cloudify for deploying your application.
+The first workflow a user will stumble upon is called the `Install Workflow` and is the default workflow provided by Cloudify for deploying your application.

-A user can create workflows for different types of action such as deploying code, changing infrastructure state and so forth.
+A user can create workflows for different types of action such as deploying code, changing infrastructure state and even for overriding the default Install Workflow.

 # Executing a Workflow